GagandeepSingh2001/Automatic-Number-Plate-Recognition/README.md

 1. Access the frontend interface by navigating to `http://localhost:5173` in your web browser.
 2. Upload an image containing a vehicle license plate.
-3. The application will display the detected license plate along with the recognized text.
+3. The application will display the detected license plate along with the recognized text.

 ## Dataset

-The model is trained on the [Vehicle Number Plate Detection Dataset](https://www.kaggle.com/dataturks/vehicle-number-plate-detection) from Kaggle, which contains images of Indian vehicles along with annotated license plates.
+The model is trained on the [Vehicle Number Plate Detection Dataset](https://www.kaggle.com/dataturks/vehicle-number-plate-detection) from Kaggle, which contains images of Indian vehicles along with annotated license plates.

 ## Model Training

-The object detection model is based on the SSD MobileNet V1 architecture and is trained using TensorFlow's Object Detection API.
+The object detection model is based on the SSD MobileNet V1 architecture and is trained using TensorFlow's Object Detection API.

 ### Steps: